tjunussov/browser-liveview-tab/README.md

-# Browser Tab
+# Browser LiveView Tab

-Browser Tab if a extension for opening site page in VSCode!
+Browser LiveView Tab if a extension for opening site page in VSCode!

 ## Extension Settings